PoorRican/sensd/README.md

 ## █▓▒░ Hardware

-The library is built with version 1.66.0 of the Rust programming language, but should should be reverse compatable with recent versions.
+The library is built with version 1.66.0 of the Rust programming language, but should be reverse compatible with recent versions.
 While the library has been designed to decrease low-overhead, `no_std` is not implemented and the library on `std` implementations at the moment.
 Therefore, for embedded applications, a POSIX based host is required (such as the Raspberry Pi).